juggernaut/muqtti/README.md

 Getting Started
 ---

 You'll need at least [Java 11](https://openjdk.java.net/projects/jdk/11/) to run Muqtti.
+The easiest way to get started is to download the [latest release](https://github.com/juggernaut/muqtti/releases/tag/v1.0.0) jar and run it:

 ```
-mvn install
+java -jar muqtti-1.0.0.jar
 ```

+Muqtti is a standard maven project, so you can also build from source using:
 ```
-java -jar muqtti.jar
+mvn -B package
 ```

 Usage
 ---

-You can use pub/sub commands bundled with [mosquitto](https://mosquitto.org) as clients to Muqtti.
+Once you have Muqtti running, you can use pub/sub commands bundled with [mosquitto](https://mosquitto.org) as clients to Muqtti.

 To subscribe:
 ```